manuel-uberti/manuel-uberti.github.io/_posts/2018-04-23-dcd-round-up.md

     </figure>
 </div>

-On Saturday 21st at 8:30 am sharp we were at the TQ building’s reception, greeted by [Carlo Sciolla](https://twitter.com/skuro).
+On Saturday 21st at 8:30 am sharp we were at the TQ building reception, greeted by [Carlo Sciolla](https://twitter.com/skuro).
 A couple of words on the venue: a simple but elegant building, close to Dam Square and right in front of a fascinating flower market.
 The conference happened on the fourth floor, with a balcony to enjoy the outstanding view on the city, and food and drinks for everybody.
 My first, huge “thank you, DCD!” goes to the vegetarian option which was palatable for a vegan, but let’s keep the cheering and the hand-clapping for the end.

 Eleven speakers were waiting for us.
 [Vijay Kiran](https://twitter.com/vijaykiran) set the stage and the playful mood of the day, leaving soon room to [Alex Yakushev](https://twitter.com/unlog1c).
 “Embrace the JVM” was a